vazome/vazome.tech/content/DevOps/Containerization/Kubernetes (K8S).md

 > Kubernetes expects that nodes and pods within a cluster can communicate with one another without relying on [[NAT]].
 There are solutions to enable this, [CNI overview \| Ubuntu](https://ubuntu.com/kubernetes/charmed-k8s/docs/cni-overview#:~:text=Supported%20CNI%20options) if you want to self host Kubernetes, the list is not full.
 Cloud providers use something on their end.
 In the end your K8S Cluster allocates IPs and setups necessary routing between nodes under the hood.

 ![[Pasted image 20250528140816.png|500]]
+ A Service uses selectors to determine which Pods it should route traffic to, based on the labels those Pods have.
 1. Kind: **Service** (based on selector match with labels defined in Deployment)
 	1. **ClusterIP**: Internal to Cluster.
 Services are reachable by pods/services in the Cluster.
+	2. **NodePort**: Can multi-node.
+Balancing Algorithm: Random.
-	2. **NodePort**: Listens on each node in cluster.
-Services are reachable by clients on the same LAN/clients who can ping the K8s Host Nodes (and pods/services in the cluster).
-Note for security your k8s host nodes should be on a private subnet, thus clients on the internet won't be able to reach this service)
+	   Services are reachable by clients on the same LAN.
+Note for security your k8s host nodes should be on a private subnet, thus clients on the internet won't be able to reach this service. ![[Pasted image 20250625012955.png|500]]
-	3. **LoadBalancer**: Provisions external LB.
+	3. **LoadBalancer**: Provisions external facing LB.
 Services are reachable by everyone connected to the internet (Common architecture is L4 LB is publicly accessible on the internet by putting it in a DMZ.
 Or giving it both a private and public IP and k8s host nodes are on a private subnet) (sudo $(which cloud-provider-kind) for local k8s so that LB works)
-	4. ***A Service uses selectors to determine which Pods it should route traffic to, based on the labels those Pods have.***
 2. Kind: **Ingress**
 	1. Expose to internet, route to multiple services, setup advances HTTP stuff, works similarly to an API.